EmanUnion - Religious Knowledge

 14. Vishnu and Multiple Women

-15. Suvarna the Son of Agni, Rapes Multiple Women
+15. Suvarna the Son of Agni, Assault Multiple Women

 Chapter 31: Summary on the Life of Rama